Which place is cheaper, Nagoya or Osaka?

 Nagoya is a fun place to experience.
 Travelers enjoy the nightlife and food when visiting the big city destination of Nagoya.
 Lots of people come for the food.
 Most people find that five days is more than enough time to see everything.

-Travelers enjoy the shopping and museums when visiting the vibrant big city of Osaka.
+Travelers enjoy the shopping and museums when visiting the cultural big city of Osaka.
 This city offers a variety of activities to choose from.
 Most visitors spend time around the old town while in the area.
 Most people find that one week is more than enough time to see everything.

 You'll find food and shopping around the often overlooked big city of Nagoya.
 Take your pick from the many activities offered here.
 Lots of people come for the food.
 One week is plenty of time to see everything, even with extra days to spare.